-Carte Brute presents 50 ground-breaking icons of Switzerland’s rich concrete heritage, including St Anthony’s church in Basel (1927) and Palais des Congrès in Biel/Bienne (1966), alongside select contemporary objects by Herzog & de Meuron or Barozzi Veiga.
-Folding out to A1, this two-sided poster guide offers a unique and fresh way to rediscover Switzerland’s concrete assets.
+CARTE BRUTE unites the 50 boldest and most ground-breaking Swiss concrete icons and brutalist classics from the past 100 years, including St Anthony’s church in Basel (1927) and Palais des Congrès in Biel/Bienne (1966), alongside select contemporary objects by Herzog & de Meuron or Barozzi Veiga.
+Folding out to A1, this two-sided poster guide offers a unique and fresh way to rediscover Switzerland’s brutalist-inspired assets.

 Lesser-known regional buildings like Couvent des Capucins in Sierre or Saurer Tower in Arbon also feature prominently in this tour de Suisse.
-Key details for each object, an introduction in English, German and French and a map on the belly band provide essential information.
-Switzerland’s most flamboyant concrete beauty – the floral-shaped Centre For Medical Research La Tulipe (Geneva, 1976) stars as a poster on the back.
+Key details for each object, an introduction in English, German and French and map on removable cover provide essential information.
+Switzerland’s most flamboyant concrete beauty – the tulip-shaped Foundation For Medical Research La Tulipe (Geneva, 1976) stars as a poster on the back.
 With its visual appeal and flexible format, CARTE BRUTE works equally well for the living room and for outdoor use.